-The R Series Integrated Flow Chemistry Platform can now use up to 4 pumped channels, with full support from the Flow Commander ™ control software, and full pump performance monitoring (to ensure no loss of accuracy caused by trapped air).
+The R Series Integrated Flow Chemistry Platform can now use up to 4 pumped channels, with full support from the R-Series software, and full pump performance monitoring (to ensure no loss of accuracy caused by trapped air).
 Scroll down for a picture of this in use.

-This facility (combined with the R Series’ four separate temperature control zones), makes a lot of things possible which were simply not possible before.
+This facility (combined with the R Series’ four separate temperature control zones), makes a lot of things possible that were simply not possible before.
 These are outlined below.

 Every one of the scenarios illustrated below is possible with

 - An off the shelf Vapourtec system requiring no modification

 - Final product captured in a vial using a standard fraction collector

 - Many successive cycles executed in a totally automated fashion, with no intervention